 In my first five years of full-time travel alone, I saved over $63,000 in accommodation expenses.
 In 2011, I spent a total of $173 on accommodation—for the entire year.
 Here is a taste of five ways you can get free accommodation around the world (you can find out many more details in my new book):

-Using websites like Couchsurfing and Hospitality Club, you can connect with people around the world for a cultural exchange, perhaps a meal, and often a place to stay for a few days.
+Using websites like Hospitality Club, you can connect with people around the world for a cultural exchange, perhaps a meal, and often a place to stay for a few days.
 This is a great way to make international friends and get a local introduction to your destination.

 Hospitality exchanges are a short-term way to get free accommodation, since you don't want to impose on your host.
 Good houseguests are like fresh produce: they go off after a few days.
 And although sometimes you and your host might click and an invitation to stay longer ensues, it's prudent not to count on it.